alberttheprince/aerial-tramway/README.md

 This script tries to sync the cars, but it is not guaranteed that they are synced at all times

 # Credits
+- [glitchdetector](https://github.com/glitchdetector) for their original work on this resource
--Thanks to [IllusiveTea]( https://github.com/IllusiveTea ) for moral support and other helpful things
+- [IllusiveTea]( https://github.com/IllusiveTea ) for moral support and other helpful things
 - [Gold14567](https://github.com/Gold14567/) for fixes that weren't merged into the original aerial tramway